stevelorenz/comnetsemu/README.md

 [Here](./doc/dependencies.md) is a list of dependencies required by ComNetsEmu, these tools can be installed and updated by ComNetsEmu's [installer](./util/install.sh).

+**For users running Windows as the host OS:**

+1. If you are using Windows, we recommend using [Mobaxterm](https://mobaxterm.mobatek.net/) as the console.
+    This will solve problems opening xterms in the emulator.

 #### Option 1: Install in a Vagrant managed VM (Highly Recommended)

 The comfortable way to setup the test and development environment is to run a pre-configured VM managed by [Vagrant](https://www.vagrantup.com/).